Savannah Cunningham: Naked ‘Marines United’ Facebook Video Gets Instagram Reply

 A post shared by Savannah Cunningham (@savannah_cunningham) on

-Savannah called the act of her naked video being spread around the “Marines United” Facebook group and elsewhere online a “creepy” act.
+Savannah called the act of her naked video being spread around the “Marines United” Facebook group and elsewhere online a creepy act.

 “It was such a creepy invasion of privacy.
 They were actively seeking nude images of me, anything they could get their hands on.
 Someone needs to stand up and say this does not represent the values of the Marine Corps.
 If not me, then who?
 Yes, for a long time it was a boys’ club, but there needs to be progress.”